Drop in-wedding

 What happens if we miss our drop-in wedding slot?

-When you arrive at Skansen, you will receive a ticket number at the entrance.
-Numbers are called in order at the information booth on Oscarsterrassen.
-If you miss your number, it will be called again in the next time slot, and again in the following one.
+Numbers are issued upon arrival at the Wedding Entrance and are called in order at Oscarsterrassen.
+If you miss your number, it will be called again in the next round.
+Staff at the information desk will be happy to assist you.

-All couples who arrive at Skansen before 15.00 will be wed!
+All couples who enter Skansen before 15:00 are guaranteed to be married.

-If you have questions about a missed slot, turn to the information booth.
+If you have questions regarding a missed time slot, please speak to a member of staff on site. -

 -